Rudy Lai

 Costs

-The company uses AI-driven demand forecasting, inventory management, and quality monitoring to optimize its supply chain, reduce waste, and ensure product availability.
+AI is deployed across demand forecasting, inventory management, and quality monitoring to optimize supply chain efficiency, reduce waste, and improve product availability.
 [1][2]

 Consumer Insights